pedromsantos/ts-kata/src/12_RefactoringGolf/hole3/README.md

-# Hole 3 to Hole 4
+# Hole 4 to Hole 5

-Change the code in hole 3 to be identical to the code on hole 4, both implenentation and tests can change.
+Change the code in hole 4 to be identical to the code on hole 5, both implenentation and tests can change.

 ## Refactorings

-- Consolidate loops
-- Extract method
-- Move method
-- Rename
-- Search and replace
-- Delete parameter
-- Delete dead code
+- Replace Constructor with Factory Method

 ## Tips